zeruhur/plerion/016_acknowledgements.md

 Plerion is based on the **Cairn SRD** by Yochai Gal (release under CC BY-SA 4.0 license) and **Spacer** (CC BY 4.0) by Paul Umbers.

 A huge thanks to:
-- Marc Miller: for *Traveller*
+- Marc Miller: for *Traveller*.
-- Jack Vance: for the *Gaean Reach* book series
+- Jack Vance: for the *Gaean Reach* book series.
 - Yochai Gal: for *Cairn*, the NSR Discord server, and the kind support.
 - Jim Parkin: for *Weird North* and *Any Planet is Earth*.
 - Adam Hensley: for *Monolith*, sibling separated at birth of Plerion.